bafode/express-graphql/README.md

-# express-graphql
+## Express and GraphQL

-Introductory project using Express and GraphQL to perform CRUD operations
+Introductory project to perform CRUD operations on an array of objects containing user data **id, name, surname, gender** using GraphQL